-Inner Imaging's EBT Body Scan Diagnose The Early Stages of Many Diseases When They Are Treatable To Help Save Lives
+Inner Imaging's Body Scan Can Diagnose The Early Stages of Many Diseases When They Are Treatable and Easier to Manage

 This test, which is 11 times more sensitive than a traditional chest X-ray, is able to detect early stage lung disease when it is most curable and can identify lung issues as small as 1mm.
 It can also detect early stages of emphysema, damage from work related asbestosis exposure, pneumonia, and other infectious and inflammatory conditions.
 This is the number one form of cancer and approximately 200,000 cases are diagnosed each year.
 Existing survival rates are only 12%-15%.
 Survival rates improve to as much as 88% when cancers are diagnosed early.

 - Tumors or Suspicious Masses

 - Job Related Disorders including; Asbestosis, Sarcoidosis and other contaminate exposure.

 - Enlarged Lymph Glands in the Chest Cavity

 This test is more frequently used for those with a family history of cancer.
 It is also used for those whose work environment places them in contact with carcinogenic, environmental and other hazardous contaminants that can be cancer producing.
 Discovery of significant findings is approximately 12-15%.
 Due to 9/11 exposures there has been a higher incidence of kidney cancer, pancreatic cancers, sarcoidosis, throat cancer and other rare cancers amongst uniformed services who worked at the World Trade Center site.

 Conditions of the Vital Organs in the Abdomen and Pelvis: